 Broadway’s new revival of Eugene O’Neill’s “A Moon for the Misbegotten” offers reason to celebrate, but also much to mourn.
-The good news is very good indeed: Making his New York stage debut, Gabriel Byrne gives a devastatingly beautiful performance.
-But the bad is almost as bad: Cherry Jones, a great treasure of the New York theater, comes inexplicably, unbelievably to grief.
+The good news is very good indeed: Making his New York stage debut, Gabriel Byrne gives a devastatingly beautiful performance as James Tyrone Jr., the booze-addled drifter who stalks this late O’Neill masterwork like a wraith.
+But the bad is almost as bad: As the woman in whose arms he finds a brief refuge from the self-hatred that flows as freely as liquor in his veins, Cherry Jones, a great treasure of the New York theater, comes inexplicably, unbelievably to grief.

 From the moment Byrne shuffles onstage, wearing a rumpled brown suit like a husk, his Jim Tyrone perfectly embodies the aching soul of the play.
 The character was closely modeled on O’Neill’s alcoholic brother, and his wrenching second-act confession — a pathetic tale of misbehavior upon his mother’s death — is a transcription of real events from James O’Neill Jr.’s life.
 The play is O’Neill’s offer of absolution to a beloved but wayward brother, and it glows with a quiet, almost religious feeling of mercy and benediction.